connervieira/Predator/DOCUMENTATION.md

     - Predator can operate in 4 possible modes.
         - Management mode (Mode 0)
             - This mode isn't a main operating mode for Predator, and simply exists for doing management tasks.
-            - In situations where Predator is hard-installed, like in a vehicle or security system, this mode makes it easy to clear folders, copy files, and maintain Predator without having to remove the central processing device.
+            - In situations where Predator is hard-installed, like in a vehicle or security system, this mode makes it easy to clear folders, copy files, and maintain Predator without having to remove the central processing device from the installation.
         - Pre-recorded mode (Mode 1)
             - In this mode, Predator will analyze one or more pre-recorded video clips that you provide.
 This video can be in any format supported by FFMPEG.
-            - You can use this mode to analyze dash-cam video, whether it be from a generic dash-cam or from Predator running in dash-cam mode.
+            - You can use this mode to analyze both static and dash-cam video, whether it be from a generic dash-cam or from Predator running in dash-cam mode.
         - Real-time mode (Mode 2)
             - In this mode, Predator will use a connected camera to detect license plates in real-time.
-            - In real-time mode, Predator will stream video from a connected camera directly.
+            - In real-time mode, Predator will use the ALPR provider to stream video from a connected capture device directly.
         - Dash-cam mode (Mode 3)
             - In this mode, Predator will operate like a dash-cam, and simply record video without attempting to detect license plates.
             - This mode can be used to record video to be analyzed with pre-recorded mode later.